sukruthganesh/exercise_5/README.md

 [Flask Quickstart Guide](https://flask.palletsprojects.com/en/2.2.x/quickstart/).

 Launch the app by running `flask run` on the command line from your Exercise 5 directory.
-I recommend running `flask run --reload`, which will make the server automatically load changes to your python files.
+I recommend running `flask run --reload --debug`, which will make the server automatically load changes to your files.

 Your task will be to implement a REST API for some of the Watch Party's functions, and client-side Javascript code that consumes that API.
 Though the exercise is